BradleyA/docker-security-infrastructure/docker-TLS/README.md

 ## Output
     $ sudo ./create-new-openssl.cnf-tls.sh
     This script will make changes to /etc/ssl/openssl.cnf file.
     These changes are required before creating user and host TLS keys for Docker.
     Run this script before running the user and host TLS scripts.
-It is not required to be run on hosts not creating TLS keys.
+It is not required to be run on hosts not creating tTLS keys.

-    Creating backup file of /etc/ssl/openssl.cnf and naming it /etc/ssl/openssl.cnf-2018-01-29_15:36:55_CST
+    Creating backup file of /etc/ssl/openssl.cnf and naming it /etc/ssl/openssl.cnf-2018-02-04_13:23:04_CST

-    Adding the extended KeyUsage at the beginning of the [ v3_ca ] section.
+    ./create-new-openssl.cnf-tls.sh 41 [INFO]:	Adding the extended KeyUsage at the beginning of [ v3_ca ] section.

 ## Usage
 Run this script for each user that requires a new Docker public and private TLS key.